 All the reviews found that pedagogic and subject knowledge were of equal importance, and the strongest went on to state that CPDL focussed on generic pedagogy is insufficient, particularly in maths, and that alternate pedagogies for pupils with different needs are also important.
-In order to achieve their full potential CPDL programmes must consider subject knowledge and pedagogy, and should define pedagogy in broad terms which encompass a variety of approaches to teaching and lessons.
+In order to achieve their full potential CPDL programmes must consider subject knowledge and pedagogy, and should define pedagogy in broad terms which encompass a variety of teaching and lesson styles.